kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/03-frontend-to-heroku-and-now.md

 # Deploying Frontend to Heroku and Now
-* What we want to accomplish is have our code be smart and use our local yoga (developer) server when working locally and our remove (produciton) yoga server when in production
+* What we want to accomplish is have our code be smart and use our local yoga (developer) server when working locally and our remove (production) yoga server when in production

 `frontend/config.js`